cooperative-computing-lab/cctools/doc/manuals/parrot/index.md

 our [forum](http://ccl.cse.nd.edu/community/forum) and bugs to our [issue tracker](https://github.com/cooperative-computing-lab/cctools/issues).

-## Installation
+### Installing

-Parrot is distributed as part of the [Cooperative Computing Tools](http://ccl.cse.nd.edu/software).
-To install, please read the [cctools installation instructions](../install).
+See the [Installation Instructions](install.md) for the Cooperative Computing Tools package.
+Then, make sure to set your `PATH` appropriately.

 ## Examples

-To use Parrot, you simply use the `parrot` command followed by any other Unix program.
+To use Parrot, you simply use the `parrot_run` command followed by any other Unix program.
 Of course, it can be clumsy to put `parrot_run` before every command you run, so try starting a shell with Parrot already loaded: